 Golf Myths Unplugged

-Most golfers have a grip size that they prefer, but does it really matter?
-We explore that question and more in this edition of Golf Myths Unplugged.
+Offset is either a must have or a total turn off, depending on the golfer, but what does it actually do?
+We explore that question in this edition of Golf Myths Unplugged.